 The first tube of the Lincoln Tunnel-the center tube-opened to traffic two years later, on December 22, 1937.
 The north and south tubes opened on February 1, 1945, and May 25, 1957, respectively.

 On December 18, 1970, the Port Authority of NY & NJ opened the Exclusive Bus Lane (XBL), a 2.5-mile contra-flow bus lane that travels along NJ Route 495 leading from the NJ Turnpike to the Lincoln Tunnel (LT).
 When opened, the XBL was the first contra-flow bus lane on a freeway in the United States, and it led to the later implementation of several similar operations here and in other states.
 Each weekday morning, the 2.5-mile XBL dedicates a westbound travel lane to eastbound buses, essentially making the Lincoln Tunnel a mass-transit facility for morning commuters.
-The XBL serves over 1,700 buses a day, carrying more than 62,000 passengers to midtown Manhattan every weekday morning.

 E-ZPass, an electronic form of toll collection, was first introduced at the Lincoln Tunnel on October 28, 1997.